-Third, the reporting of the included interventions often was not comprehensive - lacking, for example, in terms of the precise aims and messages (e.g., focus on exclusive breastfeeding, focus on extending the duration of any breastfeeding, help with breastfeeding when transitioning back to work), details on the timing of the intervention sessions and support, details on the training and qualifications of the interventionists, and adherence to the intervention protocol.
+Third, the reporting of the included interventions often was not comprehensive-lacking, for example, in terms of the precise aims and messages (e.g., focus on exclusive breastfeeding, focus on extending the duration of any breastfeeding, help with breastfeeding when transitioning back to work), details on the timing of the intervention sessions and support, details on the training and qualifications of the interventionists, and adherence to the intervention protocol.
 Furthermore, there was extremely limited detail about the standard care that was offered to both intervention and control participants, especially as it related specifically to breastfeeding support.
-The lack of this detail makes it very difficult to understand whether the relatively small to modest effects that were seen in individual trials was because of a lack of robust effects of the interventions or because of greater support provided by standard care.
-To facilitate better implementation, future studies should describe in detail the characteristics of the intervention, the setting, standard of care (including BFHI accreditation and routine lactation support), and the background breastfeeding rates in the population studied.
+The lack of this detail makes it very difficult to understand whether the relatively small to modest effects that were seen in individual trials was because of a lack of robust effects of the intervention, future studies should describe in detail the characteristics of the intervention, the setting, standard of care (including BFHI accreditation and routine lactation support), and the background breastfeeding rates in the population studied.

 Fourth, few included interventions appeared to extend support to families beyond 3 months (Figure 4) as the prevalence of breastfeeding continues to decline.
-Among infants born in 2021 in the United States, most (84.1%) started out receiving some breastmilk and over three-quarters (80.8%) were still receiving any breast milk at 1 month.9 This is consistent with data from our review where the median prevalence of breastfeeding initiation among control group participants in U.S.-based studies was 85 percent.
+Among infants born in 2021 in the United States, most (84.1%) started out receiving some breastmilk and over three-quarters (80.8%) were still receiving any breast milk at 1 month.5 This is consistent with data from our review where the median prevalence of breastfeeding initiation among control group participants in U.S.-based studies was 85 percent.
 Many families, however, do not breastfeed for as long as they intend to and there is a steady decline in any and exclusive breastfeeding from month-to-month (Figure 1) that indicates that families may need stronger support systems beyond just the first few weeks or months after birth.

-Breastfeeding support is especially important for lactating women and other individuals capable of breastfeeding who have taken leave from and plan to or must return to work.
+Breastfeeding support is especially important for individuals who are returning to work and wanting to continue breastfeeding.
 A lack of paid maternity leave and supportive workplace and childcare policies for breastfeeding likely contribute to declines in rates of breastfeeding and continued disparities.
 Beyond the need for greater efforts in these areas, future research applicable to this review should explore how to best support individuals to continue breastfeeding at these critical junctures where support needs are likely to be different.
-Future interventions should consider preemptively focusing on preparing for return to work (e.g., how far in advance should one consider pumping and storing breast milk, how much breast milk might one need to provide during childcare) and continuing to support individuals more frequently as time passes when motivation to continue breastfeeding might decrease and barriers may increase.
+Future interventions should consider preemptively focusing on preparing for return to work (e.g., how far in advance should one consider pumping and storing breast milk, how much breast milk might one need to provide during childcare) and continuing that support as time passes when motivation to continue breastfeeding might decrease and barriers may increase.
 Additionally, studies should explicitly state what proportion of participants are employed and plan to return to work and examine to what extent these variables influence intervention effectiveness.
 Furthermore, future studies evaluating the effectiveness of digital breastfeeding support interventions, especially those that provide longer term access and contact to support, are warranted.